Home / OMSAS Application Guide / OMSAS – University of Ottawa

 For updated information, consult the Faculty of Medicine website.

-About the Undergraduate Medical Education Program at the University of Ottawa
+About the Undergraduate Medical Education (UGME) Program at the University of Ottawa

 Established in 1945, the University of Ottawa’s Faculty of Medicine is the first medical school in North America that offers its program in both English and French.
 Our highly regarded curriculum focuses on developing the key competencies necessary for our students to become leaders in health care delivery.